Enabling the right to decent housing

 At the end of the initiative, there was a lively round table discussion on housing shortages and solutions in the Lisbon metropolitan area, moderated by journalist Filomena Lança, from Jornal de Negócios, with the participation of Rui Estríbio, from the Institute of Housing and Urban Rehabilitation, Ana Vitória Azevedo, from Santa Casa da Misericórdia de Lisboa, Jorge Malheiros, from the Institute of Geography and Spatial Planning and Frederico Arruda, from Refundos and the Urban Land Institute.

-Carlos Dias Coelho, president of the Faculty of Architecture, also stressed the importance of this event for his institution.
+Carlos Dias Coelho, dean of the School of Architecture, also emphasized the importance of this event for his institution.